pancake-taicho/study-repo/100-days-of-code/r1-log.md

 **Today's Progress**: Went through the Udemy Web Developer Bootcamp arrays problem set solutions and compared them to my own.

 **Thoughts:** Learned more about being more efficient with code, particularly in regards to where I start my i counter in for loops.

+### Day 13: August 27, 2019, Tuesday

+**Today's Progress**: Coded along with the Udemy Web Developer Bootcamp lesson on writing out .forEach from scratch.

+**Thoughts:** Learned more about the idea of passing a function around and got more familiar with anonymous functions, passing arguments, and also learned about "this" for the first time.